World War II by country: Madagascar

 Royal Air Force Westland Lysander aircraft fly over Madagascar in 1942.

 French Madagascar played an important role in the war due to the presence of critically important harbors and the contribution of Malagasy troops.
 After the fall of France in 1940, Madagascar became a crucial flashpoint in the conflict between the Free French movement and Vichy France.
 The island was consequential in the Pacific theater of the war as Imperial Japanese naval forces operated unopposed off the island for some time.
 Madagascar was also briefly considered as the solution to the Jewish Question by the government of Nazi Germany who floated the idea of deporting Europe's Jewish population to the island in 1940.
 This scheme, the Madagascar Plan, never came to fruition for a variety of reasons.

 In May 1942, the British and several other Allied forces launched an invasion of Madagascar, seeking to protect its position as a link in Allied shipping and deny its use to the Axis.
 The northern naval base at Diego Suarez quickly surrendered.
 That September, newly arrived troops from East Africa, South Africa, and Northern Rhodesia launched an offensive to capture the rest of the island.
 British forces took the capital Tananarive in late September; on 8 November, the last Vichy forces surrendered.
 The British handed the island over to Free France in 1943, under whose control it remained for the rest of the war.

 Malaya

 Malaya was under British rule before the war began.
-It was occupied by Japan in 1942 through 1945.
+It was occupied by Japan from 1942 to 1945.
 The Malayan Communist Party became the backbone of the Malayan Peoples' Anti-Japanese Army.
 The British Forces in Malaya fled to Singapore, where they would eventually be defeated.
 After the war, the British Military Administration of Malaya took over the country.

 The 4 Malay states of Kedah, Perlis, Kelantan and Terengganu were annexed by Thailand, which was under a Fascist Regime and aligned to the Axis Powers.
 These territories were gifted by Japan, as they had occupied Malaya almost 2 years prior.
 All 4 states were given back to Malaya after the Japanese Surrender.